 But some valuables still remain close to the line of women.
 My family still holds on to the relics that the women in our family have passed on from one generation to another – a reminder of the female power in our history and the motivation to keep that history alive.

 Most families, including mine, still embrace the concept of a matrilineal heritage in a religious context.
 As a child, my parents took me and my siblings to our kudumba kshetram (family temple) every chance they got.

 The first time I actually heard the phrase ‘family temple’, I was curious.
 Did my mom and dad own a temple?
 I remember my mother explaining to me how it was her family temple, a deity that looked after the mothers and children in our family.

 I was so concerned about my father!
 Did he not have a deity to look after him?
 I was told that he did.
 His mother’s family looked after him.
 But that is where it ended.
 It was my mother’s deity that looked after me.
 And up to this day, we still visit our family temple in search of hopes and a feeling of belonging.

 Kerala still holds close its female oriented traditions, even if they have begun to fade away.
 There is a certain sense of empowerment that comes along with knowing that yours is a culture that embraces womanhood – at least a bit more than the rest of the world.

 That does not stop the patriarchy from creeping in.
 But with the hopes that one day women will be as valued as they were in times long ago, we hold close our empowered self and fight to be seen and heard.

 About the Author

-Uma Anilkumar is currently pursuing her Bachelor’s Degree in English Studies.
-She is often captivated by new, interesting ideas, especially that of pop culture and is always in search of learning something new.
+Uma Anilkumar is often captivated by new, interesting ideas, especially that of pop culture and is always in search of learning something new.
 A lover of all kinds of art, she is a writer and poet during her free time and dreams of publishing her own work in the future.